scottschreckengaust/RepData_PeerAssessment1/PA1_template.md

 The variables included in this dataset are:

 * steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
 * date: The date on which the measurement was taken in YYYY-MM-DD format
-* interval: Identifier for the 5-minute interval in which measurement was taken
+* interval: Identifier for the 5-minute interval in which measurement was taken.

 ```r